 - 1. Provide a fun and inclusive experience for SIU students. - 2.
 Establish and maintain regular communication with the University. - 3.
-Abide by the policies and procedures of Southern Illinois University, Recreational Sports & Services, the Competitive Sports Office, RSS, Office of Student Engagement, and SIU as well as follow all city, state, and federal laws. - 4.
+Abide by the policies and procedures of Southern Illinois University, Recreational Sports & Services, the Competitive Sports Office, and the Office of Student Engagement as well as follow city, state, and federal laws. - 4.
 Develop annual goals and objectives for recruitment, retention, fiscal management, and competition/travel.